-For lunch and dinner, it’s fried chicken or fish of the day, with some veggies, coconut rice, and beans (lentils some times).
+It’s fried chicken or fish of the day for lunch and dinner, with some veggies, coconut rice, and beans (lentils sometimes).
 The meals we had weren’t bad, but we can’t really say they were delicious.
 I would really prefer if they griller the fresh fish, but that’s just me 🙂

 We have read that sometimes it’s possible to ask for lobster, but we never did it, neither saw anyone having lobster… It’s obviously an extra.